seanbao/mnemonas/docs/cloud-firewall-checklist.en.md

 | `9090` | TCP | No public source | Internal dataplane gRPC | Not public |
 | `9091` | TCP | No public source | Internal dataplane HTTP | Not public |

-If you changed the MnemoNAS direct port or dataplane ports, treat those custom ports as not public too.
-If you use Cloudflare Tunnel, Tailscale, Headscale, or another tunnel/VPN and do not need direct public ingress, `80/443` may also stay closed.
+When the MnemoNAS direct port or dataplane ports are changed, treat those custom ports as not public too.
+With Cloudflare Tunnel, Tailscale, Headscale, or another tunnel/VPN that does not need direct public ingress, `80/443` may also stay closed.
 Still keep `8080/9090/9091` and custom backend ports private.

 ## Provider Mapping